rsimba/nuklus/content/posts/jncis-ent-voice-vlan.md

 +       }
 +   }
 ```
-There three steps to configure a voice VLAN:
+There are three steps to configure a voice VLAN:
-- Associate the VoIP parameters with all access ports.
+1. Associate the VoIP parameters with all access ports.
-- Associate VoIP parameters with specified access port.
+2. Associate VoIP parameters with specified access ports.
-- Referenced VLAN and forwarding class must be defined locally on swith.
+3. Define referenced VLAN and forwarding class locally on the switch.

-We configure the voice VLAN feature on the same interface under the `[edit switch-options]` hierarchy level:
+We configure the voice VLAN feature on the same interface under the `[edit switch-options]` hierarchy level.
 ```
 rsimba@acc1# show | compare
 [edit]